Let’s tuck in with hearty Chicken Stew! Earthy, creamy, and nourishing, it’s the best chicken stew for a wintry evening and will warm your soul.

 Today’s healthy chicken stew properly earns its “stew” distinction.

 - I’ve PACKED in the vegetables and protein.

 - It tastes like a warm hug on a cold night.
-The best comfort food!
+The best comforting meal!

 This stew recipe is also meal-prep friendly.

-You can make all or part of it entirely in advance (like White Chicken Chili, the leftovers taste even better) and portion and freeze it for a cold night to come.
+You can make all or part of it entirely in advance (as with Crockpot White Chicken Chili, the leftovers taste even better) and portion and freeze it for a cold night to come.

 This chicken stew is healthy because it is loaded with vegetables, the chicken provides lean protein, and it uses low fat milk in place of heavy cream.